Skip to Main Content

 • If you link to someone’s Web site, let them know – as a courtesy.

-DISCLAIMER: Information in this guide is intended to provide guidance to faculty in making efforts to uphold copyright laws.
-Specific questions should be directed to University Counsel.
+DISCLAIMER: Information in this guide is intended to guide faculty in making efforts to uphold copyright laws.
+In-depth legal questions should be directed to University Legal Counsel.

 title